osmandapp/web/main/docs/user/plugins/online-map.md

 <TabItem value="ios" label="iOS">

-To select an online map as your basic map, please go to <i>Map-> Map type-> Online maps</i> and select the one you prefer from the list.
+To select an online map as your basic map, go to <i>Map-> Map type-> Online maps</i> and select the one you prefer from the list.
 If you do not see the desired map on the list, select <i>Install more...</i> to view the entire list of  available installs.

 ![Online Maps](@site/static/img/plugins/online-maps/om12.jpg) ![Online Maps](@site/static/img/plugins/online-maps/om13.jpg)